 Extravagant Forgiveness (Matthew 18:21-35)

 We’re coming to the end of a series on healthy relationships.
 We’re just a few weeks away from finishing.
-We can’t go through a series on relationships without talking about a subject that is at the heart of what it means to be in relationship with others.
+A discussion of relationships would not be complete without addressing a topic that lies at the core of interpersonal connections.
 And that subject is forgiveness.

 Forgiveness is at the heart of what it means to be in relationship with others.
 I love what Ruth Graham said: “A good marriage is made of two good forgivers.”
 That’s not just true of marriage.
 For a relationship to be healthy, it has to be characterized by forgiveness.